ammarlodhi255/metadata-augmented-neural-networks-for-wild-animal-classification/README.md

 1. Preparing the dataset:
    - The dataset is collected from NINA Viltkamera dataset.
 It contains 170,000 sample images along with metadata from the [NINA website](https://viltkamera.nina.no/).
    - The dataset is highly imbalanced and many classes contained no images.
-Our curated dataset can be accessed at [Curated dataset]()
+Our curated dataset can be accessed from two links.
+The first link contains [images_part_1.zip]() file and the second contains rest of images in a file named [images_part_2]().
    - Ensure your camera trap images are organized in the expected directory structure.
 Download the important json files from [JSON Files]().
 Each entry in the json "annotations" is a single image file.
 To get the associated image, append the "filename" of the json entry with the path to the image files.
 So say your images are stored at C:\NINA\images, and you have a filename "96624a46-4bc6-46c9-9770-370bf6d84718.jpg", then the correct image would be C:\NINA\images\96624a46-4bc6-46c9-9770-370bf6d84718.jpg.
    - Update the `bp` variable in the scripts to point to your dataset location.